openstack/barbican/doc/source/contributor/dev.rst

 Building the Documentation
 --------------------------

-You can build the html developer documentation using tox:
+You can build the html documentation using tox:

 .. code-block:: bash